SangioAI/CDMO_ProjectWork/README.md

 # CDMO_ProjectWork
+Combinatorial Decision Making and Optimization project of the Artificial Intelligence course of study at the University of Bologna.

 This project contains different approaches to solve the Multiple Courier Planning problem (MCP) using Constraint Programming (CP), SAT and Mixed-Integer Programming (MIP) strategies.
 The results of different optimization approaches exploiting different formulations and underling solvers are discussed in the pdf report.

 ## Docker Usage